shopmonkeyus/eds/README.md

 # Overview

 This repository contains the reference implementation of the Enterprise Data Streaming server.
+You can find more detailed information at the [Shopmonkey Developer Portal](https://shopmonkey.dev/eds).

+## Download Release Binary

+You can download release binary for different operation systems from the [Release](https://github.com/shopmonkeyus/eds-server/releases) section.

 ## Requirements